Certificate III in Electrotechnology (Electrician) and Diploma in Electrical Enginnering.

 "Starting my apprenticeship while I was still at school allowed me to complete my Year 12 Certificate, and get a head start on the career I always wanted," Alex said.

 Whilst completing Year 10, Alex undertook on-site work experience with electricians in domestic, commercial and industrial buildings, which helped solidify his decision of wanting to become an electrician.

 "Looking back, work experience was a great idea," he said.

 "I knew the industry I wanted to be in, but I had no idea that there were so many careers and opportunities available in the field of electrotechnology.

-The now 20-year-old was rewarded for his efforts, winning the 2011 South Australian School-based Apprentice of the Year Award as well as being named runner-up of the Australian School-based Apprentice of the Year Award at the Australian Training Awards.
+Alex was rewarded for his efforts, winning the 2011 South Australian School-based Apprentice of the Year Award as well as being named runner-up of the Australian School-based Apprentice of the Year Award at the Australian Training Awards.

 "A good thing about my apprenticeship is that was earning money to train for a career that I knew I would love," he said.

 Alex’s career has gone from strength to strength since his Australian Training Awards experience.

 He spent four years with Automation and Industrial Services, where he received a broad spectrum education in the entire process of electrical maintenance and installation, quoting, planning, engineering, and breakdowns/call outs.

 “It was a great foundation, giving me in-depth knowledge, plus my employer was really flexible, which allowed me to start night school, where I gained a Diploma in Electrical Engineering,” Alex said.